Excursions to visit Los Hervideros

 Los Hervideros (The Hot Springs), located in southeast Lanzarote and within the municipality of Yaiza, is a clear example of the volcanic origin of this entire island.
 In fact, to the very shores of the Atlantic Ocean, this enclave is practically united with Parque Nacional de Timanfaya, which is undoubtedly the great icon of volcanic activity on Lanzarote.
-The visit to Timanfaya is a great complement to Los Hervideros, in order to see the other aspect of volcanic activity that also involves the sea.
+A Timanfaya excursion is a great complement to Los Hervideros, in order to see the other aspect of volcanic activity that also involves the sea.

 Los Hervideros occupy a part of the coast that was formed after thousands of years of accumulated lava, brought up from the eruptions of nearby volcanos.